-Danfoss frequency converters feature the unique Voltage Vector Control (VVC) switching principle to generate motor voltages.
-Due to the VVC principle, power losses in the motor are similar or less than the losses in a motor connected to mains.
-Thermal losses are minimised and overheat is prevented.
+Danfoss adjustable frequency drives feature the unique Voltage Vector Control (VVC) switching principle to generate motor voltages.
+Due to the VVC principle, power losses in the motor are similar or less than the losses in a motor connected to line power.
+Thermal losses are minimized and overheat is prevented.
 At the same time, the VVC principle ensures nominal torque at nominal speed and eliminates bearing currents.